benjamin-heasly/pyramid/docs/psychopy-demo/README.md

 "For optimal performance on Linux, Psychtoolbox requires additional configuration changes to be made to this system..."

 What?
 Why does it say Psychtoolbox?
-I guess there are some "PsychTollbox bindings" they are using. https://psychopy.org/download.html#linux-install
+I guess there are some "PsychToolbox bindings" they are using. https://psychopy.org/download.html#linux-install

 Who cares, I'm not running this.